Share this article

 Itchy paws

 If your pup’s paws are driving them crazy, a GSE foot soak might be just what the doctor ordered.
 Mix 30-40 drops of GSE with a liter of water in a large container, and let your dog’s paws soak for a few minutes.
-Repeat a couple of times a day, and those itchy paws will soon be a thing of the past.
+Repeat a couple of times a day, and those itchy paws will soon feel some relief.
+Remember if your pup has an ongoing problem with itchiness, you will need to seek advice from your vet as it may not be something that GSE alone can solve.

 Internal uses of GSE for dogs